isaacandhismother/Django_test/README.md

   - Category
   - Number of pages
   - Price
-  Aso features searching by title, author and category.
+Also features searching by title, author and category.